 In order for documentation to be accepted as complete, each of the following items must be included in addition to a complete, separate psychoeducational evaluation.
 (See Documentation Guidelines for Learning Disability)

 The guidelines below should be shared with your doctor.
-If you have other questions, contact Diana Nash, Coordinator for Academic Access at (212) 774-0724.
+If you have other questions, contact Lauren Kilian, Director of Academic Access and Disability Services at 212-774-0719.

 - Diagnosis and corresponding DSM-V Code with date of diagnosis.

 - Date and nature of last contact with student.